 Students must not be in default on another student loan.

-The Federal Direct PLUS Loan is a federally insured fixed rate loan for MSOE graduate students who have been approved after a credit check is preformed regardless of income or assets.
-The interest rate for 2017-2018 is 7.00%.
+The Federal Direct Graduate PLUS Loan is a federally insured fixed rate loan for MSOE graduate students who have been approved after a credit check is preformed regardless of income or assets.
 The interest rates on new loans are fixed for the life of the loan; however, every July 1, each year’s new loans will have different fixed rates based on the current market rates.
 In addition to interest, you will also pay a loan origination fee that is a percentage of the principal amount of each PLUS Loan that you receive.

 To Apply for Direct Graduate PLUS Loan